bksubhuti/tpr_downloads/iuliu_test/anudipanipatha/manual-import-explanation.md

 So the paragraphs table maps the paragraph to the nearest previous page.

-For anudipatha, most pages don't have paragraphs:
+For anudipanipatha, most pages don't have paragraphs:
 ```
 <pb ed="M" n="0.0001" />
 <pb ed="M" n="0.0002" />